Reddit Downvotes: What They Are and How to Deal With Them

 For detailed guidance on the full engagement picture — including how comments, upvotes, and vote ratios interact to determine post longevity — the Reddit engagement guide covers the relationship between all vote types and their combined effect on content distribution.

-The Upvote/Downvote Ratio as a Quality Signal
+How Is the Upvote/Downvote Ratio Used as a Quality Signal?

-Savvy Reddit users read upvote ratios as a content quality signal before deciding whether to read or engage with a post.
-A post with a 95% upvote ratio signals broad community consensus that the content is valuable.
 A post with a 60% ratio signals controversy — which may attract some users specifically seeking debate, while repelling others who prefer to engage with less contested content.

-For brands and marketers using Reddit, managing the upvote ratio of key posts is part of a complete distribution strategy.
 A post introducing a product to a subreddit needs not just upvotes — it needs a high upvote ratio, because a ratio below 80% will read as community skepticism even if the absolute score looks reasonable.
-The Reddit engagement guide covers how comment patterns can help stabilize a post's ratio by attracting engaged community members who then upvote.

 When to Delete vs. Let a Post Run